gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 # Psalm 2
 # Psalm 10
 A Psalm questioning why God lets the wicked prosper.
 The wicked do not obey God, and think their wickedness shall not be punished.
 The Psalm ends recognizing how the Lord will help the oppressed and asking God to punish the wicked.
+# Psalm 12
+The Psalm speaks of the decadent state of the society, where the people are not faithful and everyone lies.
+It contrasts the lying and proud tongues of men with the pure promises the Lord makes.
 # Psalm 16

 **Moral sense:**